logologo

 Can dependants come with me on the Graduate Route?

-Partners and children can apply as dependants on the Graduate Route, subject to the standard dependant visa requirements and financial maintenance thresholds.
+Yes.
+Partners and children can apply as dependants, provided they meet the standard financial maintenance thresholds.

 Is the Graduate Route the same as the old Post-Study Work visa?

-Similar concept, different rules.
-The old Post-Study Work visa (Tier 1) was abolished in 2012.
-The Graduate Route, introduced in 2021, is broader — no minimum salary, no sponsorship requirement, and open to all nationalities who completed a UK degree.
+Same idea, different rules.
+The old PSW visa (Tier 1) was scrapped in 2012.
+The Graduate Route, launched in 2021, is more open: no salary floor, no sponsorship requirement, and available to all nationalities who completed a UK degree.

 Related Terms